janet-lang/janet/README.md

 There is a repl for trying out the language, as well as the ability to run script files.
-This client program is separate from the core runtime, so janet could be embedded into other programs.
+This client program is separate from the core runtime, so janet can be embedded into other programs.
 Try janet in your browser at [https://janet-lang.org](https://janet-lang.org).

 <br>